 That’s right, with presumably a month to go before Vega arrives on our doorstep, we still know next to nothing about how much the Vega GPUs will cost.

 What we do know is that the current Radeon RX 500 lineup starts as low as $169 (about £136, AU$219), and though it's mostly defunct at this point, the Radeon R9 Fury X was still going for a cool $389 (about £313, AU$506) up until its demise.

 So then, the question remains: what can this information prepare us for?

 If AMD wants its Vega GPUs to be competitive on the high-end with Nvidia’s Pascal-series GTX 1080 and 1080 Ti, then maybe we will see AMD cards begin to approach the $699 or £699 (about AU$930) mark.

 At the same time, there’s no doubt in our minds the company intends to keep up its low- to mid-range offerings come Vega so that less hardy spenders aren’t left in the dust.

 AMD Vega specs

-However, we did learn that Vega's high-bandwidth cache controller has been rated to improve maximum frame rates by 50% and minimum frame rates by 100% over the previous generation with GDDR5.
-In a recent interview, AMD further explained that this tool increases effective memory size by mapping some into system RAM and smartly storing data on local memory.
+AMD claims that Vega’s high-bandwidth (HBM) cache controller has been rated to improve maximum frame rates by 50% and minimum frame rates by 100% over the previous generation with GDDR5.
+In an interview at GDC, AMD further explained that this tool increases effective memory size by mapping some into system RAM and smartly storing data on local memory.